wix-incubator/fed-training-kit/README.md

 1. Chrome Dev Tools

 ## What's next?
 You are done with basics of FED world.
+1. Tell us how it was.
+Please fill this [feedback form](https://goo.gl/forms/3RrN7JZ9pqSv9W9u1).
-Now, time to discover [fed-handbook](https://github.com/wix-private/fed-handbook) of Wix.
+2. Now, time to discover [fed-handbook](https://github.com/wix-private/fed-handbook) of Wix.

 ## Missing something?
 You feel like missing something or found an awesome talk/tutorial that you believe everyone should read - [contribute](./CONTRIBUTING.md)!